BuckarooBanzeye/WhereEverYouGoThereYouAre/README.md

 #### Windows 10: Installing Docker

+Note: If you are running Windows 10 Home, please skip down to the Windows 10 Home: Installing Docker instructions, as this instruction set will not work on Windows 10 Home.

 Follow the instructions for installation laid out here: https://docs.docker.com/docker-for-windows/

 This requires installing Docker Desktop.
 After installing and restarting your machine, Docker Desktop may prompt you with an incomplete setup due to `WSL 2`.
 If you already have Docker running on your machine with this feature enabled then it should not pose any problems.
 However, this feature is not necessary for the purpose of the test.